gregoiregavin/argentine-ornithology/readme.md

 - ...

 ## 1. Clean-up
-The source file contains some metadata, notes, preface, appendix and index which won't be used in the scope of this project.
+The source file contains some metadata, notes, preface, and index which won't be used in the scope of this project.
 The document also contains a table of content which would result to duplicates elements when extracting data with regular expressions.
 To avoid the duplicates, we **manually** remove all those elements and the table of content.

 **Input** : [0_birds.txt](files/0_birds.txt)